vovgou/loxodon-framework/Assets/LoxodonFramework/Readme.txt

 UPDATE NOTES
 ----------------------------------------
+version 1.9.1
+	Fixed a bug that Lua expressions have been destroyed when rebinding.

 version 1.9.0
 	Added localization of Sprite,Texture,AudioClip,VideoClip,Font,etc.
 	Fixed a bug that does not trigger a value change notification when an expression is bound to a static "IObservableProperty".